Hays Code: Breen era

-On June 13, 1934, an amendment to the Code was adopted, which established the Production Code Administration (PCA) and required all films released on or after July 1, 1934, to obtain a certificate of approval before being released.
-The PCA had two offices: one in Hollywood and the other in New York City.
-The first film to receive an MPPDA seal of approval was The World Moves On (1934).
-For over 30 years, virtually all motion pictures produced in the United States adhered to the code.
-The Production Code was not created or enforced by federal, state, or city government; the Hollywood studios adopted the code in large part in the hopes of avoiding government censorship, preferring self-regulation to government regulation.
+On June 13, 1934, an amendment to the Code was adopted, which established the Production Code Administration (PCA) and required all films released on or after July 1, 1934, to obtain a Seal of Approval before being released.
+The PCA had offices in Hollywood and New York City.
+The first film to receive an MPPDA Seal of Approval was The World Moves On (1934).
+For over 30 years, virtually all motion pictures produced in the United States adhered to the Code.
+The Production Code was not created or enforced by federal, state, or city government; in large part, Hollywood studios adopted it in hopes of avoiding government censorship, preferring self-regulation to government regulation.

 Father Daniel A. Lord, a Jesuit, wrote: "Silent smut had been bad.
 Vocal smut cried to the censors for vengeance."
 Thomas Doherty, Professor of American studies at Brandeis University, has defined the code as "no mere list of Thou-Shalt-Nots, but a homily that sought to yoke Catholic doctrine to Hollywood formula.
 The guilty are punished, the virtuous rewarded, the authority of church and state is legitimate, and the bonds of matrimony are sacred."
-What resulted has been described as "a Jewish owned business selling Catholic theology to Protestant America".
+What resulted has been described as "a Jewish-owned business selling Roman Catholic theology to Protestant America".

 Joseph I. Breen, a prominent Catholic layman who had worked in public relations, was appointed head of the PCA.
 Under Breen's leadership, which lasted until his retirement in 1954, enforcement of the Production Code became notoriously rigid.
 Even cartoon sex symbol Betty Boop had to change her characteristic flapper personality and dress, adopting an old-fashioned, near-matronly appearance.

 However, by 1934, the prohibition against miscegenation was defined only as sexual relationships between black and white races.

 The first major instance of censorship under the Production Code involved the 1934 film Tarzan and His Mate, in which brief nude scenes involving a body double for actress Maureen O'Sullivan were edited out of the master negative of the film.
-By the time the Code became fully functional by January 1935, several films from the pre-Code era and the transition period beginning in July 1934 were pulled from release exchanges (with some of them never seeing public release again), which led studios to remake some of its early 1930s-era films in later years: 1941 saw the release of remakes of The Maltese Falcon and Dr. Jekyll and Mr. Hyde, both having had very different pre-Code versions released ten years prior.
+By the time the Code became fully functional (January 1935), several films from the pre-Code era and the transition period beginning in July 1934 were pulled from release exchanges (with some of them never again seeing public release), which led studios to remake some early 1930s-era films.
+1941 saw the release of remakes of The Maltese Falcon and Dr. Jekyll and Mr. Hyde, both having had very different pre-Code versions released ten years prior.